cardano-foundation/testnets-cardano-org/resources/content/articles/en/2020-05-04_11-00-00_mallet-end-to-end-en.md

 ---

-## Prerequisites Installation
+## Installation prerequisites

-On Linux and Mac, you will require Node.js 10.16.3, or the latest version, and the Git tools.
-For Windows, you will also need the Windows Subsystem for Linux (WSL).
+- Linux and MacOS: Node.js 10.16.3 (or the latest
+version), and the Git tools.
+- Windows: Node.js 10.16.3 (or the latest
+version), Git tools, and the Windows
+Subsystem for Linux (WSL).

-For reference this is the official [nodejs](https://github.com/nodesource/distributions/blob/master/README.md) documentation.
+Consult the official [nodejs](https://github.com/nodesource/distributions/blob/master/README.md) documentation for reference.

-## Installing Node.js for Linux and MacOS
+### Installing Node.js for Linux and MacOS

+Follow these steps to install Node.js in Linux and MacOS operating systems.

-### Open a terminal  and execute:
+**1. Open a terminal and execute:**

     curl -sL https://deb.nodesource.com/setup_15.x | sudo -E bash -
     sudo apt-get -q install -y nodejs

-### Verify Node.js is installed with:
+**2. Verify Node.js is installed with:

     node --version

     v13.14.0

-### Install `nvm` which is a version manager for node.js
+**3. Install `nvm` (a version manager for node.js)

     curl -s -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.37.2/install.sh | bash

-### Make the `nvm` command available in the current session
+**4. Make the `nvm` command available in the current session

     export NVM_DIR="$HOME/.nvm"
     [ -s "$NVM_DIR/nvm.sh" ] && \. "$NVM_DIR/nvm.sh"  # This loads nvm

-### Verify `nvm` is installed
+**5. Verify that `nvm` is installed

     nvm --version

     0.37.2

-With `nvm` working you can install Mallet.
+Note: Install Mallet only *after* verifying that `nvm` is installed *and* working.

-## Installing Mallet 2.0
+### Installing Mallet 2.0

-To get the latest version of Mallet, you first need to clone the repository at <https://github.com/input-output-hk/mallet>, and then install with npm.
+**1. Clone this [repo](<https://github.com/input-output-hk/mallet>) to get the latest version of Mallet, and then install it with the `npm` command.

-### Clone the Mallet git repository
+**2. Clone the Mallet git repository

-Open a terminal window and type in:
+Open a terminal window and type:

     git clone https://github.com/input-output-hk/mallet

-### Install specific node version for Mallet
+**3. Install specific node version for Mallet

 After cloning the repository, execute: